JnKTechstuff/ParadoxWorldSync/README.md

 ## Extras
 This has a snow plow effect built in.
 Whenever it snows it will reset the snowplowed variable.
 If you call this from another script (say a snowplowing script) then it will disable the snow traction (the slippery effect) while keeping snow on the ground.

+Credit:
+Vespura - vSync for the shift to hours,minutes functions on serverside: https://github.com/DevTestingPizza/vSync